 Children learn through their actions – every behavior has meaning

-As parents, we know this all too well: A peaceful afternoon turns into a sea of tears and anger in seconds because a building block won't stay in place.
-Or your toddler stubbornly refuses to hold hands and wants to "walk alone," even though they are still wobbly on their feet.
+As parents, we know this all too well: A peaceful afternoon turns into a sea of tears and anger in seconds because a building block won’t stay in place.
+Or your toddler stubbornly refuses to give their hand and wants to "go alone," even though they are still unsteady on their feet.

-In such moments, it is easy to dismiss behaviors as "defiance," "disobedience," or "bad mood."
+In such moments, it’s easy to dismiss behaviors as "defiance," "disobedience," or "bad mood."
 But what if we changed our perspective?
 What if we saw every behavior of our child as a message?
-A message that reveals something about their inner needs, their development, and their relentless urge to learn.
+A message that tells us something about their inner needs, their development, and their tireless drive to learn.

 Maria Montessori firmly believed that children are the architects of themselves.
-They do not learn because they are told to, but because they do.
-Their actions are expressions of their inner "blueprint."
-At Montessori Learnworld, we want to help you understand this blueprint and lovingly accompany your child on their unique path.
+They learn not because they are told to, but because they do.
+Their actions express their inner "blueprint."
+At Montessori Lernwelt, we want to help you understand this blueprint and lovingly support your child on their unique path.

 Why we need to reassess our children's behavior

-The first step to a more harmonious family life is the fundamental understanding: A child never acts without reason.
-What appears to us as "misbehavior" is, from the child's perspective, a completely logical reaction to their environment or their inner impulses.
+The first step to a more harmonious family life is basic understanding: A child never acts without reason.
+What looks like "misbehavior" to us is, from the child's perspective, a completely logical reaction to their environment or inner impulses.

 1. It is a form of communication

-Toddlers often do not yet have the linguistic means to name their complex feelings.
-A tantrum over a broken cookie half is not just a dispute over food, but can be pure frustration over a lack of control or inadequate motor skills.
+Toddlers often don’t yet have the language skills to name their complex feelings.
+A tantrum over a broken cookie half is not just a fight over food but can be pure frustration over lack of control or insufficient motor skills.
 Anger then becomes the only way to express this overwhelming feeling.

 2. It is the path to independence

-The urge to do things independently – even if it looks clumsy – is a central developmental step.
-A child who refuses to be fed and instead eats with their hands is practicing their independence.
-This phase, often referred to as the defiance phase, is actually a time of intense self-discovery.
+The urge to do things independently – even if it looks clumsy – is a key developmental step.
+A child who refuses to be fed and instead eats with their hands is practicing independence.
+This phase, often called the defiant phase, is actually a time of intense self-discovery.

 3. It is an experimental field

-A child who repeatedly drops a building block is not willfully destructive.
-It is exploring gravity.
-It is learning cause and effect.
+A child who repeatedly drops a building block is not being deliberately destructive.
+They are exploring gravity.
+They are learning cause and effect.
 The repeated trying and failing is known in Montessori education as normalization – a sign that the child is deeply engaged in a learning process.

-The three most common messages behind child behavior
+The three most common messages behind children's behavior

-To interpret your child's behavior, you can try to decipher the message behind it.
+To interpret your child's behavior, you can try to decode the message behind it.

 1. "I need your attention or closeness."

-• The behavior: Constant whining, clingy behavior, pulling at the pant leg.
+- The behavior: Constant whining, clingy behavior, pulling on pant legs.

-• The message: The child feels insecure, overwhelmed, or just wants to feel loved and seen.
+- The message: The child feels insecure, overwhelmed, or simply wants to feel loved and seen.

-• The right reaction: Give your child undivided attention.
-A few minutes of cuddling together, a short hug, or simply picking up the game they are currently engrossed in can work wonders.
+- The right reaction: Give your child your undivided attention.
+A few minutes of cuddling together, a short hug, or simply joining in the play they are currently absorbed in can work wonders.

 2. "I want to do it myself, but I can't yet."

-• The behavior: Tantrums when getting dressed, crying when a task fails, rejecting behavior.
+- The behavior: Tantrums when dressing, crying when a task fails, rejecting behavior.

-• The message: The child feels the inner urge for independence, but their motor skills are not yet developed enough.
-The frustration about this erupts in a tantrum.
+- The message: The child feels an inner urge for independence, but their motor skills are not yet developed enough.
+The frustration is released in a tantrum.

-• The right reaction: Provide the right support.
-Instead of taking over the task completely, break it down into smaller steps.
-Encourage your child with a "You can do it!" and help only when it is really necessary.
-A prepared environment with suitable tools, like our , which allows safe access to the kitchen, can prevent this frustration.
+- The right reaction: Provide the right support.
+Instead of taking over the task completely, break it into smaller steps.
+Encourage your child with a "You can do it!" and help only when really necessary.
+A prepared environment with appropriate tools, like our learning tower that gives safe access to the kitchen, can prevent this frustration.

-• The behavior: Hyperactive behavior, aimless running around, destroying toys (when overwhelmed).
-Or boredom, disinterest (when underwhelmed).
+- The behavior: Overexcited behavior, aimless running around, destroying toys (when overwhelmed).
+Or boredom, disinterest (when under-stimulated).

-• The message: The child is either processing too many stimuli or the environment does not provide enough exciting challenges.
+- The message: The child either has too many stimuli to process or the environment does not offer enough exciting challenges.

-• The right reaction: When overwhelmed, less is more.
+- The right reaction: When overwhelmed, less is more.
 Reduce stimuli and create a calm atmosphere.
-When underwhelmed, offer new toys tailored to the sensitive phases of your child.
-A in a quiet corner can be the perfect place to focus on a single task.
+When under-stimulated, offer new toys tailored to your child's sensitive phases.
+An activity table in a quiet corner can be the perfect place to focus on a single task.

 More examples: Common behaviors and their messages

-To better understand child behavior, it helps to change perspective and look for the message behind it.
+To better understand childlike behavior, it helps to change perspective and look for the message behind it.

 1. Throwing objects

-• The message: "I am exploring the world!
-What happens if I let this go?
+- The message: "I am exploring the world!
+What happens if I let go?
 Does it make a sound?
 What happens to the thing?
 How do you react?"
-This behavior is rarely malicious, but rather an experiment to understand the laws of gravity, cause and effect.
+This behavior is rarely malicious but an experiment to understand the laws of gravity, cause, and effect.

-• The right reaction: Give the child a safe way to meet their need.
-Say calmly: "Balls can be thrown.
-We gently place toys that can break down."
-Offer an alternative that fulfills the need without causing harm.
+- The right reaction: Give the child a safe way to meet their need.
+Calmly say: "Balls can be thrown.
+Toys that can break, we put down gently."
+Offer an alternative that satisfies the need without causing harm.

 2. Refusing to sit still or eat

-• The behavior: Your child runs around the table during meals, cannot concentrate on a book, or does not want to sit still when told.
+- The behavior: Your child runs around the table during meals, can’t concentrate on a book, or doesn’t want to sit still when told to.

-• The message: "I have a great need for movement."
+- The message: "I have a strong need for movement."
 It is normal for children to have an immense amount of energy.
-Their body and mind crave movement to learn and develop.
+Their body and mind demand movement to learn and develop.

-• The right reaction: Do not force the child to sit still.
+- The right reaction: Don’t force the child to sit still.
 Instead, plan regular movement breaks.
-Let them run before meals or play around after waking up.
-An activity table can be a wonderful way to direct the child into a focused activity where they do not have to sit still.
+Let them run before eating or play around after waking up.
+An activity table can be a wonderful way to direct the child’s focus to a concentrated activity where they don’t have to sit still.

 3. Hitting, pushing, or biting another child

-• The behavior: Your child becomes physical during a conflict because they lose control or do not know how to express their anger.
+- The behavior: Your child becomes physical during a conflict because they lose control or don’t know how to express their anger.

-• The message: "I am frustrated and do not have the words to say that.
-I cannot regulate my feelings."
+- The message: "I am frustrated and don’t have the words to say it.
+I can’t regulate my feelings."

-• The right reaction: Calmly separate the children from each other.
+- The right reaction: Calmly separate the children from each other.
 Say clearly, but without anger: "We do not hit.
 That hurts."
-Help the child name their emotions: "I see you are angry because..."
-Then offer them an alternative way to express frustration, such as tearing paper or squeezing a pillow.
+Help the child name their emotions: "I see you are angry because...".
+Then offer them an alternative way to express their frustration, such as tearing paper or squeezing a pillow.

 4. Constantly saying "No!"

-• The message: "I am an independent person with my own will."
-This is a sign of healthy striving for independence.
+- The message: "I am an independent person with my own will."
+This is a sign of a healthy striving for independence.

-• The right reaction: Give the child the opportunity to strengthen its autonomy by offering limited choices.
-Instead of asking: "Do you want to brush your teeth?", ask: "Would you like to use the blue or the red toothbrush?"
-A learning tower is a perfect tool that gives your child the opportunity to decide whether or not it wants to help you in the kitchen, thus satisfying its desire for self-determination.
+- The right response: Give the child the opportunity to strengthen their autonomy by offering limited choices.
+Instead of asking, "Do you want to brush your teeth?" ask, "Would you like to use the blue or the red toothbrush?"
+A learning tower is a perfect tool that gives your child the chance to decide for themselves whether they want to help you in the kitchen or not, thus satisfying their desire for self-determination.

-• The behavior: Your child builds a tower only to knock it down immediately.
-It repeats this over and over again.
+- The behavior: Your child builds a tower only to immediately knock it down again.
+They repeat this over and over.

-• The right reaction: Leave the child alone.
-When it enters a state of concentration, this is known in Montessori education as normalization – a sign of deep, inner learning.
-Give it the space and time to finish its "work" without interruption.
+- The right response: Leave the child alone.
+When they enter a state of concentration, this is known in Montessori education as normalization – a sign of deep, internal learning.
+Give them the space and time to finish their "work" without interruption.

 The role of parents: From judge to observer

-The crucial shift in Montessori education lies in changing the perspective.
+The crucial shift in Montessori parenting lies in changing perspective.
 Instead of judging and punishing behavior, parents learn to observe and understand.

-1. Observe, don't judge: Give your child's behavior your undivided attention.
-What exactly is happening at this moment?
+- Observe, don’t judge: Give your child’s behavior your full attention.
+What exactly is happening in this moment?
 What needs might be behind it?

-2. Create a prepared environment: This is the heart of Montessori education.
-An environment tailored to the size and needs of the child reduces the potential for frustration and "misbehavior."
+- Create a prepared environment: This is the core of Montessori education.
+An environment tailored to the child's size and needs reduces the potential for frustration and "misbehavior."
 Child-friendly furniture, like our learning tower, allows the child to move safely and independently.

-3. Provide appropriate materials: Toys that are precisely tailored to the current developmental stage attract the child magically and keep them in a state of concentration.
+- Provide appropriate materials: Toys that are perfectly matched to the current developmental stage attract the child magically and keep them in a state of concentration.
 A child practicing fine motor skills needs threading games, not complex puzzles.

-At Montessori Learnworld, we believe that the right tools pave the way to independence.
+At Montessori Lernwelt, we believe that the right tool paves the way to independence.
 Our products are designed to support natural development and minimize the need for what we call "misbehavior."

-• The learning tower in the kitchen satisfies the child's desire to participate in family life without feeling insecure.
-It is a tool for cooperation, not for defiance.
+- The learning tower in the kitchen satisfies the child's desire to participate in family life without feeling insecure.
+It is a tool for cooperation, not defiance.

-• Our activity tables provide your child with their own, organized space for creative expression.
-This way, they learn to focus and occupy themselves.
+- Our activity tables give your child their own organized space for creative development.
+This way, they learn to focus and entertain themselves.

 Every behavior of your child is an invitation to get to know them better.
-By deciphering the messages behind their actions, you can build a deeper, trusting relationship and lovingly accompany your child on the path to independence.
+By decoding the messages behind the actions, you can build a deeper, trusting relationship and lovingly accompany your child on the path to independence.

-Discover our Montessori products now, which optimally support your child's development at any age!
+Discover now our Montessori products that optimally support your child's development at every age!